Filing taxes can be a complicated process, especially if you are experiencing housing instability or homelessness.

 Where do I find free tax help?

 If you have a basic tax return, there are free options to file online.
-MyFreeTaxes is available for anyone who makes under $66,000.
-If you’re over the income limit, there are many tax filing software options that are more affordable than visiting a paid tax preparer.
+There are no income limits to use MyFreeTaxes, however you cannot use it if you have self-employment income.
+If you are self-employed, there are many tax filing software options that are more affordable than visiting a paid tax preparer.